nhsconnect/gpconnect/pages/access_documents/access_documents_development_migrate_patient_documents.md

 summary: "Migrate a document"
 ---

-{% include important.html content="This migrate a patient's document interaction **MAY** be implemented by existing suppliers on the GP IT Futures framework and it **MUST** be implemented by New Market Entrants." %}

 ## Use case ##

 Retrieve a document for the purpose of migrating it to a patient's new registered practice.